rokrokss/flyte/rsts/deployment/gcp/index.rst

 Create GKE context
 ==================
-Initialize your kubecontext to point to GKE cluster using the following command.
+Initialize your kubecontext to point to GKE cluster using the following command:

 .. code-block::